devlemire/categorizer/README.md

 <br />

 Let's begin by opening `src/components/AddDataset/AddDataset.js`.
 We'll get started by creating a `constructor` method and creating an initial state.
 Normally we would create a property on state for each input, but we could have any number of inputs in this case.
-We'll get around this by creating an array that is the length of the `labels` prop and fill their values with `0`.
+We'll get around this by creating a `data` property that will equal an array. `data` will be the length of the `labels` prop and fill their values with `0`.
 We also create a `label` property on state to keep track of the new dataset's name. `label` should default to an empty array.

 ```js
 constructor(props) {